blaine-w-gates/project-arrowhead/Cascade_Calibration_v4.0_Final.md

 **Why it's critical:** Understand the complete calibration document suite.

-The project operates under **Phoenix Protocol Charter v7.0** with four core documents:
+The project operates under **Phoenix Protocol Charter v7.2** with the following core documents:

-1. **PRD v4.0** (Final - Post-Migration Baseline) - Product requirements and user experience
+1. **PRD v4.1** (Draft — last Final: v4.0 Final) — Product requirements and user experience
-2. **SLAD v5.0** (Final - React Migration Baseline) - Technical architecture and implementation
+2. **SLAD v5.1** (Final) — Technical architecture and implementation
-3. **OMDL v10.0** (Final - Post-Migration Baseline) - Operational protocols and lessons learned
+3. **OMDL v11.1** (Final) — Operational protocols and lessons learned
+4. **Cascade Calibration v4.0** (Final — this document) — Calibration protocol and onboarding
-4. **Sprint Plan v2.1** (Current) - Present tasks and protocol-compliant planning
+5. **Sprint Plan v4.0** (Current) — Present tasks and protocol-compliant planning

-All documents reflect the **completed migration** and serve as the definitive single source of truth.
+All documents constitute the **single source of truth**.
+The Sprint Plan v4.0 is part of the standard calibration corpus and must be included when calibrating new AI instances.

+### Required Calibration Inputs (Onboarding)
+For onboarding new AI instances (inside and outside Windsurf), include the following documents in the calibration set:
+- Phoenix Protocol Charter v7.2
+- PRD v4.1 Draft and PRD v4.0 Final (for finalized references)
+- SLAD v5.1 Final
+- OMDL v11.1 Final
+- Cascade Calibration v4.0 Final (this document)
+- Sprint Plan v4.0 (current)

 ---